antoyang/bird-classification/README.md

 - Feature extraction on the augmented data with an Inception3 model trained on ImageNet and the fine-grained image classification dataset iNat2017 (https://github.com/richardaecn/cvpr18-inaturalist-transfer).
 - 2-layer classifier of features training, final predictions being obtained by Max-TTA.

 More informations about the different techniques I tried are available in the pdf file.
+Provided notebooks were run on Google Colab.